-This is the first Annual Report for the Orange County Transportation Authority (OCTA) M2 Natural Community Conservation Plan/Habitat Conservation Plan (NCCP/HCP or Plan), covering all activities up to December 31, 2018.
+This is the third annual report for the Orange County Transportation Authority (OCTA) M2 Natural Community Conservation Plan/Habitat Conservation Plan (NCCP/HCP or Plan), covering all activities between January 1, 2020 and December 31, 2020.
 This report summarizes the tracking of impacts associated with covered freeway improvement projects and other management and monitoring activities on Preserves (Covered Activities), status and activities on the OCTA Preserves, progress on the implementation of OCTA-funded restoration projects, and additional Plan administration and public outreach activities.
-This Annual Report has been reviewed and approved by the California Department of Fish and Wildlife (CDFW) and U.S. Fish and Wildlife Service (USFWS), collectively referred to as the Wildlife Agencies.
-In addition, this Annual Report is presented to the OCTA Environmental Oversight Committee (EOC) and is available for a public review.
+This annual report has been reviewed and approved by the California Department of Fish and Wildlife (CDFW) and U.S. Fish and Wildlife Service (USFWS), collectively referred to as the Wildlife Agencies.
+In addition, this annual report is presented to the OCTA Environmental Oversight Committee (EOC) and is available for a public review.